Aesma-Daeva/interactive-frontend/README.md

 * Make a map version using LeafletJS
 * Add images using Unsplash API
 * Add wind speed information to weather API
+* Figure out a way to make the enter key work when a user types a place

 ---